 Applying for Your Permit & Paying Fees

-The Formula Retail Establishment Affadavit & Checklist must be submitted by any applicant seeking a permit for any of the uses that may be considered formula retail within those districts.
+The Formula Retail Establishment Affidavit & Checklist must be submitted by any applicant seeking a permit for any of the uses that may be considered formula retail within those districts.

 This page describes the controls on formula retail use mandated in the San Francisco Planning Code.
 If your construction project will involve other changes of use or construction, you should visit the how-to pages for those types of projects.

 Provided below are the most common handouts and applications that will get you started on your project.